5 Reasons to Fall in Love with Patagonia

 Penguins in Patagonia, Ushuaia, excursions

 There’s a high chance of spotting these adorable aquatic birds in Patagonia if you know where to go exactly.
-While in Ushuaia I took a boat trip to Martillo Island where hundreds of Magellanic penguins reside and make their nests.
+While in Ushuaia, I took a boat trip to Martillo Island where hundreds of Magellanic penguins reside and make their nests.

 In Chile, not far from Punta Arenas, is the popular penguin-spotting Magdalena Island where an estimated 60,000 breeding pairs migrating there each summer to raise their young.
 While Magellanic penguins are most commonly seen, you have the chance to see the only colony of King penguins, famed for their large size and bright yellow mane at Parque Pingüino Rey on the coast of Bahia Inutil in Chile.

-Further reading: Martillo Island: See & Walk with Penguins in Patagonia
+Further reading: Martillo Island: See & Walk With Penguins in Patagonia

 Its diverse cultural heritage